sanariaz154/Valar-Dohaeris/README.md

 # ctakes-knowledge-engineering
-KB generation of clinical data using cTAKES NLP and Neo4j
+KB generation of clinical data using cTAKES NLP and Neo4j .
+This is a getting-statred/demo repository of complete project.
+This project is in phase 1 of development and still in progress.

+## Example

 ## Pre-Req
 * Understanding of UIMA and cTAKES archetecture